Allan70/Meeting-Attender/README.md

   # Deploy ✈🌏

 You can run the script in your html file.
-Allow popups for your html doc as it will redirect to your desired meeting links.
+Allow popups for your html doc page inthe browser as it will redirect to your desired meeting links in a separate tab in the browser.

 That is all, have fun😁.